 In Blue Rooms is playful, curious and bursting with imagination.
 This presentation is truly a spark of magic for all ages in the beautiful outdoor spaces of our home province.

-This is an in-person presentation taking place at Peterborough Square Courtyard (340 George St. N., Peterborough) on Sunday Sep 25, 2022, at 4:00PM ET.
-In case of rain, the performance will move to an indoor area in the same venue.
+This is an in-person presentation taking place at Leacock Museum in Orilla (50 Museum Dr.) on Thursday Sep 22, 2022, at 12:00PM ET.
+In case of rain, the performance will be postponed to Friday Sep 23.

 Tickets are Pay What You Can (suggested amount: $15 per audience member).This event can be added to a Festival Package as an add-on.

 *The presentation of Heirloom in Orillia is an education initiative of FFDN's presenting partner Arts Orillia.
 Large number of school groups are scheduled to be in attendance which limits the number of seats we can offer to the general public for this presentation.

 ___New full-length workDuration: approximately 60 minutes - no intermission